MicrosoftDocs/visualstudio-docs/docs/containers/overview.md

 If you work with a large number of services, you can save time and computing resources by selecting which subset of services you want to start in your debugging session.
 See [Start a subset of Compose services](launch-profiles.md).

 > [!NOTE]
-> Note that remote docker hosts are not supported in Visual Studio tooling.
+> Note that remote Docker hosts are not supported in Visual Studio tooling.

 ## Service Fabric support